Let Data be the Key to Less Bias and More Diversity in the Workplace

 First of all, let’s be clear about one thing: Pursuing diversity in one’s organization isn’t a charity project.
-It is not an equal opportunities or integration project when a woman from an ethnic minority becomes an executive.
+It is not an equal opportunity or integration project when a woman from an ethnic minority becomes an executive.
 Diversity is a necessity.
-Because without diversity, we create teams of people who think too similarly and therefore make bad decisions that alienate the company's products and services from consumers (RAO & Tilt, 2016).
+Without diversity, we create teams of people who think too similarly and therefore make bad decisions that alienate the company's products and services from consumers (RAO & Tilt, 2016).
 But how can we actively work toward greater diversity in the workplace?

-The benefits of diversity in the workplace is something we are seeing over and over again these days.
-Studies by McKinsey from the last seven years show that companies with greater diversity are both more profitable and competitive (Diversity wins, 2020).
+The benefits of diversity in the workplace are something we are seeing over and over again these days.
+Studies by McKinsey from the last seven years show that companies with greater diversity are both more profitable and competitive (Diversity Wins, 2020).

 The organization's employer brand is also affected by the success of diversity in the workplace.
 The modern workplace must be inclusive and diversified if it wants to attract the best candidates and secure its image externally.
 A candidate study from 2020 shows that 83% of younger generations in the labor market value diversity and inclusion as an important aspect in choosing their workplace.